If you are thinking about how to move out of the U.S., you will be glad to know that it is possible and it can be simple.

 The Best Visas for Americans

-Are you not ready to take the plunge with citizenship or make a significant financial investment overseas?
+If you are looking into how to leave the U.S. but want to start with small steps, then the best step is to find the best visa that will allow you to get short-term residency.
 Several countries provide the option of residency if you can prove that you earn a specified foreign-earned income.

 Spain Non-lucrative Visa